 We will continue our efforts to attract burrow nesting seabirds, including the fluttering shearwater and the fairy prion (read the 2016 translocation report).
 This work first began in 2006.
 The most recent fairy prion chick translocation was in January 2016 with a 100 percent fledgling rate of the chicks.

-We are hoping to translocate white-faced storm petrels to the island over a three-year period beginning 2019.
-Forty chicks will be translocated from the Chatham Island in 2019, with another 100 chicks in each of 2020 and 2021.
+In 2019 we began translocating white-faced storm petrels from Rekohu / Chathams to Mana Island over a three-year period.
+Fifty chicks in 2019, 100 each in 2020 and 2021.
 This work is made possible through funding from our major sponsor OMV New Zealand Ltd.